Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEScan.rst

 NA

-.. note :: Enabling duplicate filters will ignore scan results for devices already
+.. note :: Enabling duplicate filters will ignore scan results for devices already discovered previously.
+"BLEScan.h" must be included to use the class function.
-    discovered previously.

-    “BLEScan.h” must be included to use the class function.

 **BLEScan::scanInProgress**
 ---------------------------